- About Us

 Fact.
 Cosmetic surgeons are dedicated to the art of cosmetic surgery.
 Their strong knowledge base, high level of training and practical experience make them among the most qualified physicians to perform cosmetic procedures.
 In fact, Botox®, laser technology and tumescent liposuction (widely regarded as the best type of liposuction) were developed by ophthalmologists and dermatologists.

 3. Cosmetic procedures such as Botox®, microdermabrasion and liposuction are increasingly popular among men.

 Fact.
 More and more men are seeking cosmetic surgery.
 According to the American Academy of Cosmetic Surgery's 2005 Procedural survey the top five most popular procedures among men are Botox, hair transplantation/restoration, laser hair removal, microdermabrasion and liposuction, in that order.
 Our members report that they continue to see more and more men visit their offices.
-And the recent Consumer Survey conducted by the AACS shows that 12% of men plan to have cosmetic surgery at some point in the future.
+And a Consumer Survey conducted by the AACS shows that 12% of men plan to have cosmetic surgery at some point in the future.